Affiq/Network-Computing-Example/README.md

 The main program features concurrent transaction handling capabilities, including add, subtract, and transfer functions, utilizing three thin client threads and a main thread responsible for socket handling and central processing.

-The code can be found at the end of the PDF file, but will soon be allocated to its own respective folder.

 ![image](https://github.com/Affiq/Network-Computing-Example/blob/FileUpload/output-001.jpg?raw=true)